 Short Sypnosis & Project Summary

-The Long Way Home, directed by Michael Apted, tells the story of underground Soviet rock legend Boris Grebenshchikov’s odyssey to the West to make an album in 1988 and bring it back home in the early days of Glasnost (Soviet leader Gorbachev’s policy of openness).
+The Long Way Home, directed by Michael Apted, tells the story of underground Soviet rock legend Boris Grebenshchikov’s odyssey to the West to make an album in 1988 and bring it back home in the early, optimistic days of Glasnost.

 But Boris’s rock & roll dream turned bittersweet when the members of his long-time band, Aquarium, felt abandoned and his Russian fans, who had been inspired by him for years, were unsure about the English-language songs he performed in Leningrad with Stewart at his side – the climax of the film.
 Still, at the end of this journey Boris was optimistic, believing that collaborations like his with Stewart were harbingers of a new era for Russia.

 Sadly, this hope was short-lived.
 Putin’s rise to power ended the dreams of democracy, and hundreds of thousands of freedom-loving Russians are now living in exile.
 Boris is one of them.
-As a critic of Putin’s war on Ukraine, he had to flee his homeland or face arrest and prison.
-He’s been in London for over two years, continuing to perform on world stages and speak out.
+As a critic of Putin’s war on Ukraine, he had to leave his homeland or face arrest and prison.
+His music has been banned in Russia, and he’s been designated a foreign agent.
+Now living in London, he continues to record and perform around the world, raising the spirits of fellow Russian expatriates and exiles.

 So, the time feels right to re-release Michael Apted’s eloquent documentary as a reminder of what might have been (and could yet be) and of the enduring power of music to raise spirits and resist tyranny and censorship.